stephentetley/factio/README.md

 In Flix `main/src/flix/runtime` create a folder `factio` and drop in the Java modules from Factio `src/java`.

-In Flix `main/src/library` create a folder `factio` and drop in the Flix modules from Factio `src/flix`.
+In Flix `main/src/library` create a folder `spt/factio` and drop in the Flix modules from Factio `src/flix`.

 Edit Flix `main/src/ca/uwaterloo/flix/api/Flix.scala` to include the